kabirmadan/StegaReader/README.md

 * Make sure the input bitmap is placed in the directory called "bitmap" before running
 * Conversions include space and newline characters
 * The output text file gets saved to the project's root directory
-* Check out [StegaGenerator](https://github.com/kabirmadan/StegaGenerator) to create your own bitmaps
+* A few sample bitmaps have been included in the "bitmap" directory, but check out [StegaGenerator](https://github.com/kabirmadan/StegaGenerator) to generate your own